Reading Biblical fiction together, Ron and I loved how Bible characters came to life. Here’s the story of how we started writing it!

-The first version of A Little Lower Than the Angels came from our original, handwritten, three hundred eighty page manuscript titled In The Beginning.
+The first version of A Little Lower Than the Angels came from our original, handwritten, three hundred eighty-page manuscript titled In The Beginning.
 Enoch was its main character.
-My daughter-in-love transcribed it so we could submit it to New York publishers, certain they’d soon come with bags of gold to give us for our story!
+My daughter-in-love transcribed it, so we could submit it to New York publishers, certain they’d soon come with bags of gold to give us for our story!

-But, the manuscript was chock full of every possible mistake a new writer could come up with.
-No POV (point of view), full of passive verbs, not active, and no story goal or scene and sequel.
-It proved attribution heavy, and the stilted, unnatural dialogue made it boring.
+But, the manuscript was chock full of every possible mistake a new writer could possibly make.
+No POV (point of view), full of passive verbs–not active, and no story goal or scene and sequel.
+It proved attribution heavy, and the stilted, unnatural dialogue made it boring and unbelievable.

 Out of the mouth of two or three witnesses, a matter is established.
-My third confirmation with the partnership with Joseph Narducci, the narrator for this series’ audio books--the first of which will be coming out very soon.
+My third confirmation with the partnership with Joseph Narducci, the narrator for this series’ audio books–the first of which will be coming out very soon.
 And so I know God is a partner in this project and am so honored that He chose me to be a part of it.
 There are three volumes published now, with more to come.

-A Little Lower Than the Angels, volume one, is the story of Adam and Eve, Cain andAbel, and someone you don’t know--Sheriah, a sister created to be the wife that Cain ‘knew’ after he went to Nod.
+A Little Lower Than the Angels, volume one, is the story of Adam and Eve, Cain and Abel, and someone you don’t know–Sheriah, a sister created to be the wife that Cain ‘knew’ after he went to Nod.
 Both Lion and Lamb are characters, and readers will meet a wonderful ancient angel named Namrel in Paradise along with a few others.
 Each book has a ‘Search the Scriptures’ section at its end so that readers can better understand how I came to the conclusions I did.
 Buy Your Copy Now!

 Volume two, Then the Deluge Comes, begins as eight generations surround the deathbed of Father Adam and Eve.
 Readers will walk with Seth, Enoch, Methuselah, Lamech and Noah, and the building of the ark commences.
-I’ve created a wife for Noah named Hattimas--my proofreade came up with her name.
+I’ve created a wife for Noah named Hattimas–my proofreader came up with her name.
 We know he had one, but she isn’t spoken of in the Scripture.
 This story ends the day the rain begins, shortly after Methuselah’s death.
 Did you know his name meant, when I die, then the deluge comes?
 Buy Your Copy Now!

 Cover art for all by JUDY DOWNS LEVINE.
-Prints and canvases are available at her website, as are coffee mugs, afgan throws, and many more mediums with her beautiful art!
+Prints and canvases are available at her website, as are coffee mugs, afghan throws, and many more mediums with her beautiful art!

-, readers will experience the days aboard the ark.
+In volume three, Replenish the Earth, readers will experience the days aboard the ark.
 And did you think like Hattimas and the rest the voyage would only last forty days and nights?
-Ah, but no. That was only the first storm when the firmament that once encompassed the earth and protected humankind from the sun’s harmful rays--rained down on earth until every peak was covered over by fifteen cubits!
+Ah, but no. That was only the first storm when the firmament that once encompassed the earth and protected humankind from the sun’s harmful rays–rained down on earth until every peak was covered over by fifteen cubits!
 Over a year, those eight souls rode out the journey with all those animals to care for.
 The work involved must have been overwhelming.
 You’ll get a good taste in Replenish the Earth.
 Buy Your Copy Now!